craigappfoundry/ABTBible/Bible/Books/02 Exodus.md

 **<sup>1</sup>** Then God spoke all these words, saying,

-**<sup>2</sup>** “I am the Lord your God, who brought you out of the land of Egypt, out of the house of slavery.
+**<sup>2</sup>** “I am the LORD your God, who brought you out of the land of Egypt, out of the house of slavery.

 **<sup>3</sup>** You shall have no other gods before Me.

-**<sup>4</sup>** You shall not make for yourself a carved image, or any likeness of what is in heaven above or on the earth beneath or in the waters under the earth. **<sup>5</sup>** You shall not bow down to them or serve them; for I, the Lord your God, am a jealous God, visiting the iniquity of the fathers upon the sons, to the third and fourth generation of those who hate Me, **<sup>6</sup>** but showing steadfast love to thousands of those who love Me and keep My commandments.
+**<sup>4</sup>** You shall not make for yourself a carved image, or any likeness of what is in heaven above or on the earth beneath or in the waters under the earth. **<sup>5</sup>** You shall not bow down to them or serve them; for I, the LORD your God, am a jealous God, visiting the iniquity of the fathers upon the sons, to the third and fourth generation of those who hate Me, **<sup>6</sup>** but showing steadfast love to thousands of those who love Me and keep My commandments.

-**<sup>7</sup>** You shall not take up the name of the Lord your God in vain, for the Lord will not leave him unpunished who takes up His name in vain.
+**<sup>7</sup>** You shall not take up the name of the LORD your God in vain, for the LORD will not leave him unpunished who takes up His name in vain.

-**<sup>8</sup>** Remember the Sabbath day, to keep it holy. **<sup>9</sup>** Six days you shall labor and do all your work, **<sup>10</sup>** but the seventh day is the Sabbath of the Lord your God.
-On it you shall not do any work, you, your son or your daughter, your servant or your maid, your cattle, or the sojourner who is within your gates. **<sup>11</sup>** For in six days the Lord made the heavens and the earth, the sea, and all that is in them, but He rested on the seventh day; therefore the Lord blessed the Sabbath day and made it holy.
+**<sup>8</sup>** Remember the Sabbath day, to keep it holy. **<sup>9</sup>** Six days you shall labor and do all your work, **<sup>10</sup>** but the seventh day is the Sabbath of the LORD your God.
+On it you shall not do any work, you, your son or your daughter, your servant or your maid, your cattle, or the sojourner who is within your gates. **<sup>11</sup>** For in six days the LORD made the heavens and the earth, the sea, and all that is in them, but He rested on the seventh day; therefore the LORD blessed the Sabbath day and made it holy.

-**<sup>12</sup>** Honor your father and your mother, so that your days may be prolonged in the land that the Lord your God is giving you.
+**<sup>12</sup>** Honor your father and your mother, so that your days may be prolonged in the land that the LORD your God is giving you.

 **<sup>13</sup>** You shall not murder.